qligier/Schematronix/README.md

 - Only the main phase is kept, as it contains all rules in the CDA-CH-EMED project.
 - The only assert role that is kept is _error_, other asserts and all reports are dismissed.
 The CDA-CH-EMED project only uses _error_ and
  _warning_ roles.

+Because the validator ignores all these features, the Schematronix writer will do as well.